Key Takeaways:

 Over the next decade, millennials are expected to inherit $68 trillion, according to a 2019 study by Coldwell Banker.
 While the actual amount will vary wildly, a 2015 HSBC survey suggested that the average inheritance will run about $177,000.

 And there are other ways you might come into a large sum all at once.
-The sale of a property, the settlement of a lawsuit, a year-end bonus, and yes, a winning lottery ticket can create unexpected riches that can enhance your overall well being--or turn into an unexpected nightmare.
+The sale of a property, the settlement of a lawsuit, a year-end bonus, and yes, a winning lottery ticket can create unexpected riches that can enhance your overall well-being--or turn into an unexpected nightmare.

 How to manage and sustain your windfall